TeryakiiSauce/Magnet-Mill-Game/README.md

 # Magnet Mill

-A game that is targeted for the *Windows* system.
+An open-source game that is targeted for the *Windows* operating system.
 It's genre is: *Puzzle & Sci-Fi.*

 ## Instructions for Collaborators Regarding Custom Layouts
 `If you want to save your own layout, make sure to do the following:`